Deployment Models

 - Subdomain enabled - you still get a custom subdomain for connection strings

-- Standalone only - Replica deployments are not available on Free tier
+- Standalone only - Cluster deployments are not available on Free tier

 - Single-AZ only - Multi-AZ is not available